Code of Ethics in Education

 HOW TO REPORT MISCONDUCT

-1.Report allegations or suspicion of misconduct by an instructional personnel member to your school administrator.
+2.Report allegations or suspicion of misconduct by an instructional personnel member to your school administrator - Denise A. Aiello riverlandchristianacademy@gmail.com

-2.Report allegations or suspicion of misconduct by your school administrator to School President.
+3.Report allegations or suspicion of misconduct by your school administrator to school president - Pastor Rex Carringer pastor.rex@riverlandbaptistchurch.com

 If someone tells you about misconduct, be a LEADER: